 In science education, through the MSUrban STEM Teaching Fellowship program, I worked as a researcher with Chicago Public School (CPS) STEM teachers.
 I studied, with other colleagues, experience-based learning and TPACK approach towards promoting a creativity and wonder-driven perspective in teaching and learning science and other STEM disciplines (Seals, Mehta, Graves Wolf & Marcotte, 2017).
 Our research suggested that teacher’s self-efficacy increased significantly over time as part of the MSUrbanSTEM program (Seals, Mehta, Berzina-Pitcher, Graves-Wolf, 2017).
 We also found that the teachers (a) practiced the scientific discipline as a lens of looking at the world, (b) created in their classes a learning setting that encouraged aesthetic experiences like wonder and curiosity, and (c) empowered their students to use science as a tool to solve societal problems and promote equality (Mehta, Mehta & Seals, 2017).

-Looking ahead, I am interested in using digital tools to create culturally inclusive teaching and learning spaces in computer science and STEM disciplines.
+Looking ahead, I am interested in using digital tools to create culturally inclusive teaching and learning spaces in computer science and STEM disciplines at the K-8 level.
 I seek to empower students and women from disenfranchised communities to envision themselves as scientists and technological creators.